Hexworks/hexworks-site/_tutorials/2018-11-04-how-to-make-a-roguelike.md

 > Note that I've chosen these libraries because I'm familiar with them and I also think that they are the best fit for the problem at hand.
 Disclaimer: I work on those libraries so I might be biased but you'll see if they work out for you or not.

+## Other things we need

+For this tutorial we're gonna need some basic [Git](https://git-scm.com/) and [Gradle](https://gradle.org/) knowledge.
+I'll explain these on the way so you needn't worry about them for now.

+As for our development environment I highly recommend the [Intellij IDEA Community Edition](https://www.jetbrains.com/idea/download).
+It is not only *free* but it is the best Kotlin ide you can get.

 Now that we are all set, let's start coding!
 In the next article we'll set up our project and start working on our game right away!